Delta-Pay/Delta-Pay-app/README.md

 Delta pay is a mockup of an international payment solution.
 It features multiple security features and data security layers with a clean and structured layout.

+## Access Control & User Roles

+Delta Pay implements a role-based access control system with two distinct user types:

+### Customer Users
+- **Access:** Payment portal only (customer-facing interface)
+- **Authentication:** Username, account number, and password (PBKDF2-hashed with 100,000 iterations)
+- **Capabilities:**
+  - Make international payments
+  - Enter payment details and recipient information
+  - Submit transactions for employee verification
+- **Restrictions:** Cannot access the admin/backend portal

+### Employee/Administrator Users
+- **Access:** Backend/admin portal only
+- **Registration:** Pre-registered in the system when employed (no self-registration)
+- **Authentication:** Employee credentials with role verification
+- **Capabilities:**
+  - View all pending payment transactions
+  - Approve or deny customer payments
+  - Create new customer accounts via the "Create User" feature
+  - Monitor security logs and suspicious activities
+  - Track user behavior and IP addresses
+  - Manage account lockouts and security events
+- **Restrictions:** Dedicated employee interface separate from customer portal

+> **Security Note:** In production, access to the backend/admin view is strictly enforced through authentication middleware, role-based session tokens, and CSRF protection.
+Regular customers will never see or be able to access administrative functions.

 ## UI Structure

 ### General Layout: